Cuban Sandwiches (Cubanos)

-A classic Cuban sandwich with mojo-marinated pork, swiss, pickles, and lots of mustard.
+A classic homemade Cuban sandwich recipe (Cubano) with mojo-marinated pork, swiss, pickles, and lots of mustard.
 And also lots of butter, but let’s try to focus on the calorie-free mustard.

 The other day I was discussing eye color with Charlotte’s friend Milo, who is four: